 How Truck Drivers Can Prevent Tire Violations

 If you drive a truck you know that you don’t want to violate vehicle maintenance rules.
-Therefore, you’ve got to be on the lookout for a regrooved tire on the front of a truck, an underinflated tire, weight carried exceeding the tire load limit, exposed fabric, ply or belt material on the tire, sidewall or tread separations, and/or tread depth that’s not deep enough to pass inspection.
+Therefore, you’ve got to be on the lookout for a re-grooved tire on the front of a truck, an underinflated tire, weight carried exceeding the tire load limit, exposed fabric, ply or belt material on the tire, sidewall or tread separations, and/or tread depth that’s not deep enough to pass inspection.

-Before you take a trip, do pre-trip inspections and thorough logging– and while driving, notice if you’re experiencing high vibrations which could indicate a problem with the tires.
 Ideally, whenever you suspect something’s wrong with a tire on your truck, fix it.
 Replace worn parts or damaged tires immediately.

 Signs Your Tires Are Bad